pilotCapp/annbench-annann-ext/README.md

+# This repository is a fork of the original annbench benchmarking library
+## It is used to generate and benchmark the annann algorithm
+Read README-ANNANN for more information about the implementation of the algorithm

 # annbench: a lightweight benchmark for approximate nearest neighbor search

 `annbench` is a simple benchmark for approximate nearest neighbor search algorithms in Python.
 This repository design is strongly influenced by a great project, [ann-benchmarks](https://github.com/erikbern/ann-benchmarks), that provides comprehensive and thorough benchmarks for various algorithms.
 In contrast, we aim to deliver more lightweight and straightforward scripts with the following features.